European Social Services Awards 2025: Celebrating innovation and excellence in social services

 Title: "Accessible Participant Observation to Assess Satisfaction in Social Care Centres"

-Organisation: Regional Government of Madrid - Department of Social Services and Social Integration, Spain
+Organisation: Regional Government of Madrid - Department of Family, Youth and Social Affairs

 Title: “Leaping Together”